withastro/docs/src/pages/en/guides/integrations-guide/tailwind.md

 If you used the Quick Install instructions and said yes to each prompt, you'll see a `tailwind.config.cjs` file in your project's root directory.
 Use this file for your Tailwind configuration changes.
 You can learn how to customize Tailwind using this file [in the Tailwind docs](https://tailwindcss.com/docs/configuration).

 If it isn't there, you add your own `tailwind.config.(js|cjs|mjs)` file to the root directory and the integration will use its configurations.
-This can be great if you already have Tailwind configured in aother project and want to bring those settings over to this one.
+This can be great if you already have Tailwind configured in another project and want to bring those settings over to this one.

 ### Configuring the Integration